czbiohub-sf/ulc-malaria-autofocus/README.md

 ## Installation

-These instructions are for installation onto the BRUNO HPC at the Chan-Zuckerberg Biohub.
+These instructions are for installation onto the BRUNO HPC at the Chan Zuckerberg Biohub San Francisco.

 Create (or activate) a conda environment if you have not already.